bart6o6/bart6o6/README.md

-Chronological order of self-developed projects:
+Chronological order (most advanced at the end) of self-developed projects:
 1. Front-end landing page for a hotel

 	Description: built learning html, css, bootstrap, responsive web design